Introducing the FirePass Controller

 - Online help for FirePass features

 You can find help online for virtually all screens on the Administrative Console.
-To open the context-sensitive online help, click the Help button in the upper right of the panel.
+To open the context-sensitive online help, click the Help button in the upper right of the screen.

 - Technical support through the World Wide Web

-The F5® Networks Technical Support web site, http://tech.f5.com, provides the latest technical notes, answers to frequently asked questions, updates for the release notes, and the AskF5 natural language question and answer engine.
-You can also find Release notes here, and all the guides in PDF format.
+The F5® Networks Technical Support web site, http://tech.f5.com, provides the latest technical notes, answers to frequently asked questions, release notes and release note updates, and the AskF5 natural language question and answer engine.
+You can also find Release notes there, and all the guides in PDF format.
 To navigate to the AskF5 site, click the Ask button in the upper right of any screen on the FirePass controller Administrative Console.